-As a result of the GSK Agreement, in the six-month period ended June 30, 2018, we expect to recognize a significant charge to research and development expense related to the acquisition of in-process research and development programs that have no future alternative use.
+As a result of the GSK Agreement, in the six-month period ended June 30, 2018, we recognized a charge to research and development expense of \$133.6 million related to the acquisition of in-process research and development programs that have no future alternative use.
 See Note 7 to our unaudited condensed consolidated financial statements appearing at the end of this prospectus for additional details of the GSK Agreement and its accounting.